 It’s worth seeking out some of the smaller Christmas markets.
 Aside from being less crowded, they tend to have booths with more unique creations and sometimes better prices.
 I liked the one next to the Mirabell Palace and one near Sternbrau Arcade.

 Food & Drink

 Food-wise, the biggest priority is pretzels.
 Austrian pretzels are MASSIVE and hearty – we ate pretzels for breakfast most days!
 My favorite was the onion, bacon cheese pretzel – savory and perfect, and they’ll warm it up for you!
 We both liked the savory better than the sweet options – while I love a good cinnamon-sugar pretzel, the sweet ones didn’t have that great skin you want on a pretzel.
 It felt a bit like eating bread twisted in pretzel shape on the sweet ones.

 The drinks are endless here too.
-Beyond gluwein, there’s also plenty of beer available and punches (punsch).
+Beyond gluhwein, there’s also plenty of beer available and punches (punsch).
 The most traditional flavor here appears to be orange, but there are usually several on offer.
-If you need a break from the booze, there’s always a few on offer that are ‘alkoholfrei,’ so look for that for the kiddos!
+If you need a break from the booze, there are always a few on offer that are ‘alkoholfrei,’ so look for that for the kiddos!

 Many of the bigger booths also serve the gluhwein and punch in reusable cups; you pay 3€ extra for the first one, trade in your cup each time, and at the end return it to get your deposit back!
 Many also offer 1€ back if you return the beer glass after drinking.